patrickswijgman/ridder/README.md

 # Ridder

-A no-dependency, straightforward game making library made in TypeScript using HTML canvas.
+A no-dependency, straightforward game making library made in TypeScript using HTML5 canvas.

 ## Features